The Canticle of the Sun (Gubaidulina): Analysis

 Though, she notes that the cellist's 'abandonment' of their instrument actually divides the piece in two.

-The piece is written for cello, choir, string orchestra, and percussion.
+The piece is written for cello, choir, and percussion.

 An overtone row played on the C string is used, after which the cellist tunes the string down to the lowest note possible on the instrument, bows near the bridge, on the bridge with a snare drum stick, behind the bridge, and then on the tailpiece.
 The cellist then puts down the instrument, playing on a bass drum, and then on a flexatone with a bass bow before returning to the cello.

 Recordings

-The piece was completed in 1997, and was premiered the year after on 2nd September 1998 in Frankfurt, Germany by Mstislav Rostropovich, the State Choir of Kaunus and the Lithuanian National Symphony Orchestra.
+The piece was completed in 1997, and was premiered the year after on 2nd September 1998 in Frankfurt, Germany by Mstislav Rostropovich, the State Choir of Kaunas and the Lithuanian National Symphony Orchestra.